 All students will be required to complete the course of practical instruction and all prescribed work to the satisfaction of their teachers.
-The practical work will be assessed for each candidate and the marks included in the marks schedule of the Universitu.
+The practical work will be assessed for each candidate and the marks included in the marks schedule of the University.
 20.20 (a) Physical Geography.

-Prescribed text: A. N. Strahler, Physical Geography (3rd ed.
-Wiley) or A. N. Strahler, Introduction to Physical Geography (Wiley).
-Recommended books: Students should have access to one or more of the following works: H. J. Critchfield, General Climatology (2nd ed.
-Prentice-Hall); F. Dansereau, Biogeography: An Ecological Perspective (Ronald); C. E. Millar, I. M. Turk, and H. D. Foth, Fundamentals of Soil Science (4th ed.
-Wiley); W. D. Thornbury, Principles of Geomorphology (Wiley) (Wiley).
+Prescribed text: A. N. Strahler, Physical Geography (3rd ed., Wiley International).

+Recommended books: H. J. Critchfield, General Climatology (2nd ed., Prentice-Hall); F. Dansereau, Biogeography: An Ecological Perspective (Ronald); C. E. Millar, I. M. Turk, and H. D. Foth, Fundamentals of Soil Science (4th ed., Wiley International); W. D. Thornbury, Principles of Geomorphology (2nd ed., Wiley International).